-In 2017, 197 people were diagnosed with HIV in New Zealand.
-This is the first drop of HIV transmission since 2011.
+In 2018, 178 people were diagnosed with HIV in New Zealand.
+This is the second drop in HIV transmissions since 2011.

 Consistent with previous findings, sexual transmission accounts for the vast majority of new HIV diagnoses in New Zealand.
 Gay and bisexual men remain the population group most at risk of HIV.
 There has been a sharp increase in HIV transmission in New Zealand over the last few years.

 24 people (12 men and 12 women) were infected through heterosexual contact in 2017.
 Of these, 17 were first diagnosed in New Zealand.
 HIV diagnoses among heterosexual people have remained relatively stable in New Zealand since 2010, the numbers much smaller than those among of gay, bi and other men who have sex with men.

 Currently, around 3500 people in New Zealand are estimated to be living with HIV.